onegambler/uTorrent-Web-API-Wrapper/README.md

 # uTorrent-Web-API-Wrapper
-Java wrapper for the uTorrent Web API.
+Java wrapper for the µTorrent Web API.

 Project Description
 -------
-This library allows java developers to easily access the uTorrent Web API and control it using Java.
+This library allows java developers to easily access the µTorrent Web API and control it using Java.
-It provides a clean facade object over the uTorrent JSON API, and supports automatic updating and caching of results.
+It provides a clean facade object over the µTorrent JSON API, and supports automatic updating and caching of results.

 It has been developer using Java 8 and implements all the operations allowed through the Web API: